leabrd/spiralgorithm/README.md

 This repository contains all the **code, data, and documents required to reproduce the following studies** (submitted for publication):

-- *Beyond phycocyanin: Environmental life cycle assessment of a European pilot scale Spirulina biorefinery*
+- **L. Braud**, K. McDonnell and F. Murphy, Beyond phycocyanin: Environmental life cycle assessment of a European pilot scale Spirulina biorefinery, Bioresource Technology Reports (2024), https://doi.org/10.1016/j.biteb.2025.102027
-- *Integration of a pilot scale Spirulina biorefinery into a local bioeconomy: Comparative life cycle assessment of potential environmental mitigation strategies*
+- *Integration of a pilot scale Spirulina biorefinery into a local bioeconomy: Comparative life cycle assessment of potential environmental mitigation strategies (under review)*

 ### Schematic diagram of the SpiralG biorefinery: